 They were pretty nice- I daresay even safer.
 But the prices sure were higher for these and people seemed to pay for it anyway.
 Considering that we were already on a beach, I did try out scuba-diving and parasailing.

 Of course, the guide was down with me, but when I watched myself descend floors into the sea, panic sipped in.
 Fortunately, it was momentary.
 After a while, I started enjoying looking at the fishes around and getting pictures like the one above… not very good, is it?
-Yep, I can totally agree.
+Yep, I totally agree.

-Parasailing turned out to be very exciting before we got pushed up to the sky.
+Though out of the blue on this travel blog on Bali – Parasailing turned out to be very exciting before we got pushed up to the sky.
 There were moments of squeals of excitement as we further went higher with the parachute.
 But once up, it just felt like a cable-car ride.
 Without any glass windows or the floor beneath of course.
 Up there, we three had enough time to discuss what we would have for dinner that evening.